MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 ---
-title: Recommendations for optimizing development practices through standardization
+title: Recommendations for standardizing tools and processes
-description: Learn how to optimize your development practices by standardizing your tools and processes.
+description: Learn how to optimize development practices by standardizing tools and processes.
+Define consistent practices to optimize efficiency and quality of work.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023